jefftune/tune-reporting-node/README.md

 The **TUNE Reporting SDKs** addressed in this posting are for creating hosted applications which require handling requests to **TUNE Advertiser Report services** with utility focus is upon Advertiser Reporting endpoints.

-Even though the the breadth of the Management API goes beyond just reports, it is these reporting endpoints that our customers primarily access.
+Even though the the breadth of the Service goes beyond just reports, it is these reporting endpoints that our customers primarily access.

 The second goal of the SDKs is to assure that our customers’ developers are using best practices in gathering reports in the most optimal way.